CCTV video surveillance systems are now common in our country. Small and large CCTV units are widely used in small shops and even in houses.

 Generally speaking, the microphone is not connected to the CCTV system built, but those who need it can purchase the microphones separately and attach them to the appropriate position on each channel.

-Microphones are available in the range from Rs 300 to Rs 1000.
-Only the DVR is required to have an audio card (in some DVRs, not all channels must be audio supported).
+Microphones are available in the range of Rs 300 to Rs 1000.
+Only the DVR is required to have an audio card (in some DVRs, not all channels must be audio-supported).

-On different e-commerce pages, a variety of CCTV assembly kits are available.
+On different e-commerce pages, a variety of CCTV assembly kits and CCTV camera sets are available.
 If you want, you can try out and pick the best CCTV kits on Amazon based on your budget.